Strategic Housing and Employment Land Availability Assessments

 This SHELAA covers development land across the borough outside the North York Moors National Park.
 It informs the delivery of the Local Plan 2011-2032 targets.
 The assessment provides evidence on the availability of land for housing or employment development in the plan area.

-The 2017 SHELAA sets out the local planning authority’s position with regard to housing and employment land as of April 2017 and makes projections in relation to the supply of housing and employment land for the period up to 2032 (as will be covered by the Local Plan).
+The 2018 SHELAA sets out the local planning authority’s position with regard to housing and employment land as of April 2018 and makes projections in relation to the supply of housing and employment land for the period up to 2032.

 It should be noted that the SHELAA is a technical document to identify potential sites for housing and employment and any inclusion of sites within the document does not necessarily mean that a site will make it into the Local Plan as a formal allocation nor does it imply or guarantee that planning permission would be granted should an application be submitted for consideration.